Shed: Wood

-Wooden sheds have a natural look that can blend in well with garden environments.
-Despite the strength of wood, over time, untreated and neglected wood can rot, split, warp or become susceptible to mold and mildew, so wood sheds should be treated for protection with stain and varnish.
-Wood sheds need regular maintenance.
-This includes keeping plant matter and debris from piling up beside the walls and on the roof, and occasional rot-proofing with preservatives.
-Sheds are sometimes also re-stained or varnished at times for aesthetic and wood protection reasons.
-Fire and, in some regions, termite attack are also potential problems.
+Wooden sheds are typically constructed in order to compliment a garden environment.
+Over time, untreated and neglected wood can rot, split, warp or become susceptible to mold and mildew.
+Wooden sheds are usually treated with stain and varnish, and require regular maintenance to prevent rotting over time.
+Debris pile-up, fire, in some regions, termite infestations are all issues relating to the use of wooden sheds.

 Stains and preservatives can be applied to wood sheds to prevent damage to the wood caused by exposure to rain, damp ground, UV light, harsh climatic conditions, fungal attack and wood-boring insects.
 If a coloured preservative oil or stain is used, a wooden shed can either be made to stand out as a feature within a garden, or to blend in with its surroundings.
 Red cedar coloured stain is popular.
 Legislation such as the European Biocidal Products Regulation has reduced the number of effective active ingredients available for wood preservative formulations.
 For this reason, in recent years, there has been a greater emphasis on preserving wood by keeping it dry, for example through the application of water-repellent "wood protection creams."

 Some types of wood, such as cedar, are more naturally resistant to water damage.